-- From July, 2020 EgyptAir resumed flights to 24 destinations... - Flights and tourism activities resumed in the following three governorates: Red Sea, Marsa Matrouh, and South Sinai. - Mandatory quarantine for visitors who test positive for Coronavirus in a government isolation hospital. - Adoption of an integrated plan which covers early detection, quarantine and treatment measures, as well as raising public awareness. - Schools, universities and colleges and all sporting activities closed on 14th March 2020. - All services provided by ministries and governorates to citizens, such as civil registry services, work permits, passports and renewal of traffic licenses, are all suspended. - Securing food stuff and goods in preparation for the months ahead to continue on regular basis. - Allocation 100 billion Egyptian pounds (6.35 billion U.S. dollars) to finance the anti-COVID-19 comprehensive plan and its precautionary measures. - Increased number of metro coaches in operation - Daily sterilization off all terminals, means of transport and roads. - Public transport operators not to carry more than 50% of capacity of conveyance - Decontamination of 7500 buildings including government administrative building and tourist facilities. - In July 2020 the government introduced measures to partially offset the revenue shortfall such as promoting green recovery through a fee on the consumption of fuel products. - The government has hastened structural reforms that began under the Extended Fund Facility.
-The reforms being undertaken include streamlining the financial operations of state-owned enterprises and economic authorities, strengthening competition by levelling the market to encourage SMEs and amendment of the customs law to improve Egypt's investment climate. - Limiting cash withdrawals and deposits to avoid overcrowding during payroll and pension disbursement.
-A daily limit of 10,000 Egyptian pounds (around 630 USD) for individuals and 50,000 (around 3180 USD) for businesses is applied. - Launched an online awareness campaign against COVID using animation.
-This is also aimed at curbing misinformation. - From May 30, people are required to wear face masks in public places, with violators fined 4,000 pounds (\$250) by police - Slight lifting of overnight curfew to start at 9pm instead of 8pm.
-Shopping malls that were originally ordered to close to remain open until 5pm - The international Monetary Fund approved an additional loan of USD5.2 billion on 27th June 2020 to help Egypt ameliorate the economic impacts of COVID-19. - The Central Bank of Egypt extended the tenor of all bank loans to businesses for six months and provides debt relief for individuals.
+Preventive From July, 2020 EgyptAir resumed flights to 24 destinations Measures in Flights and tourism activities resumed in the following three governorates: Re Place Sea, Marsa Matrouh, and South Sinai.
+Mandatory quarantine for visitors who test positive for Coronavirus in a government isolation hospital.
+Adoption of an integrated plan which covers early detection, quarantine an treatment measures, as well as raising public awareness.
+Schools, universities and colleges and all sporting activities closed on 14th Marc 2020.
+All services provided by ministries and governorates to citizens, such as civility registry services, work permits, passports and renewal of traffic licenses, are a suspended.
+Securing food stuff and goods in preparation for the months ahead to continue or regular basis.
+Allocation 100 billion Egyptian pounds (6.35 billion U.S. dollars) to finance the an COVID-19 comprehensive plan and its precautionary measures.
+Increased number of metro coaches in operation Daily sterilization off all terminals, means of transport and roads.
+Public transport operators not to carry more than 50% of capacity of conveyanc Decontamination of 7500 buildings including government administrative buildir and tourist facilities.
+In July 2020 the government introduced measures to partially offset the revenus shortfall such as promoting green recovery through a fee on the consumption fuel products.
+The government has hastened structural reforms that began under the Extender Fund Facility.
+The reforms being undertaken include streamlining the financial operations of state-owned enterprises and economic authorities, strengthening competition by levelling the market to encourage SMEs and amendment of the customs law to improve Egypt's investment climate.
+Limiting cash withdrawals and deposits to avoid overcrowding during payroll ar pension disbursement.
+A daily limit of 10,000 Egyptian pounds (around 630 USI for individuals and 50,000 (around 3180 USD) for businesses is applied. • Launched an online awareness campaign against COVID using animation.
+This also aimed at curbing misinformation.
+From May 30, people are required to wear face masks in public places, wi violators fined 4,000 pounds (\$250) by police Slight lifting of overnight curfew to start at 9pm instead of 8pm.
+Shopping mal that were originally ordered to close to remain open until 5pm The international Monetary Fund approved an additional loan of USD5.2 billion of 27th June 2020 to help Egypt ameliorate the economic impacts of COVID-19. • The Central Bank of Egypt extended the tenor of all bank loans to businesses six months and provides debt relief for individuals.